TanStack/form/docs/reference/fieldApi.md

   insertValue(index: number, value: TData): void
   ```

-  - Inserts a value at the specified index.
+  - Inserts a value at the specified index, shifting the subsequent values to the right.

 - ```tsx
   removeValue(index: number): void